awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 The cloud\-init output log file \(`/var/log/cloud-init-output.log`\) captures console output so it is easy to debug your scripts following a launch if the instance does not behave the way you intended\.

-When a user data script is processed, it is copied to and executed from a directory in `/var/lib/cloud`\.
+When a user data script is processed, it is copied to and executed from `/var/lib/cloud/instances/instance-id/`\.
 The script is not deleted after it is run\.
-Be sure to delete the user data scripts from `/var/lib/cloud` before you create an AMI from the instance\.
-Otherwise, the script will exist in this directory on any instance launched from the AMI and will be run when the instance is launched\.
+Be sure to delete the user data scripts from `/var/lib/cloud/instances/instance-id/` before you create an AMI from the instance\.
+Otherwise, the script will exist in this directory on any instance launched from the AMI\.

 ## User Data and the Console<a name="user-data-console"></a>